omid-m-1/LeNet-Parallel/README.md

 ## Usage

-To train LeNet300 model on 2/1 GPUs run: `python main.py --kernel Kernel --max_rank 2/1` command. results for Custom CUDA kernel are saved in results folder.
+To train LeNet300 model on 2/1 GPUs run: `python main.py --kernel Kernel --max_rank 2/1` command. result for Custom CUDA kernel are saved in result folder.

 For compiling the kernel, enter the following command in the `deep-codegen` directory:
 ```bash